 Crayola.com, however, totally gets it right, with a ton of great activities for kids including the very engaging StoryStudio.

 Essentially any box of 64 or more crayons comes with a code inside the box, which allows you full access to the Crayola StoryStudio.
-Once there, upload a picture of your kid and the decent face recognition software turns it into a black-and-white coloring page.
+Once there, upload a picture of your kid and the decent face recognition software turns it into a custom black-and-white coloring page.

 I found that whether the illustration looks like your kid mostly has to do with whether your kid’s hair style is an option.
 If so, it’s not bad at all; otherwise adjust until it’s better.